stefa93/1106enzo-frontend/instructions/start-issue.md

 # AI Issue Workflow

 ## 1. Go through all the issues and pick the next logical issue to work on.
-Take into account the state of the project and use sequential thinking
+Take into account the state of the project and use sequential thinking. pick a top 5 and reason from there.

 Always verify with me before chaning status, creating a branch and starting to work on an issue.